jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 provide no corresponding notation for a resource whose data is progressively revealed.

-While the coining of the term REST represented a shift in how we think about HTTP, away from the transfer of hypertext documents to that of arbitrary data, it introduced no fundamentally new methods.
-Similarly building on previous ideas, no new computing techniques need be invented before this dissertation may be implemented.
+No new computing techniques need be invented before this dissertation can be implemented.
 As a minimum it requires an HTTP client which reveals the response whilst it is in progress and a parser which can begin to interpret that response before it sees all of it.
 Nor is it novel to use these parts together to produce a streaming